stuartwakefield/prototype-log-monitor/README.md

     mqmon

-Serve up the monitor.html file (will add this to the server some time)
+Serve up the assets directory (will add this to the server some time)

 Add more watchers, add more monitors, add more clients...
 Have fun